BazzaCuda/MinimalistMediaPlayerX/README.md

 - N.B.
 Many keys can be held down for rapid repitition.

+The following list is slightly out of date - see the [https://minimalistmediaplayer.com](Wiki) for an up to date and detailed description of all of `MMP`'s many controls and features.

 ### Keyboard Controls
 ---------------------
 Although there are a lot of keyboard controls, the alphabetic letters have been applied intuitively.
 The action description will therefore help to associate the action with the letter.